v1a0/vks/README.md

 Try to fix it by yourself or [send bug report](https://github.com/V1A0/VkScrapper/issues/new)

 ### 3. Visualizing statistic
-After you collect some statistic data, you can stop script.
-Just close console or press Ctrl + C some times.<br>
-Now you need to analyze and/or visualize this information.
+If html files was not created automatically into main dir of script.
 Open main path and run script ``` converter.py ```:
 ```bash
 py converter.py
 ```